BabylonJS/Documentation/content/setup/support/webGPU.md

 ![WebGPU](/img/extensions/webGPUPlayground.jpg)

-You can follow the status from the dedicated [Chrome Status Platform Page](https://www.chromestatus.com/feature/6213121689518080).
+Follow the status from the dedicated [Chrome Status Platform Page](https://www.chromestatus.com/feature/6213121689518080).

-All the demo code is available on [Github](https://github.com/BabylonJS/Website/tree/master/build/Demos/WebGPU), so you can compare both the WebGL and WebGPU versions and take notice that there are currently no differences beside initialization.
+All demo code is available on [Github](https://github.com/BabylonJS/Website/tree/master/build/Demos/WebGPU), so you can compare both the WebGL and WebGPU versions and take notice that there are currently no differences beside initialization.
 We will try to keep it this way. :-)